pblijdenstein/pblijdenstein/README.md

 - Systems Engineering
 - Data Science

 I enjoy exploring new ideas, building technical projects, and learning how technology creates business opportunities.

-## Current Goal

-Become an engineer who can build AI products, understand technology deeply, and evaluate startups and businesses.
+My current goal is to become an engineer who can build AI products, understand technology deeply, and evaluate startups and businesses.

-## Connect
+### Connect

 LinkedIn: https://www.linkedin.com/in/philippineblijdenstein